 User Journey Map

-We first identified various scenarios related to career planning that learners already engaged in, which includes: receive the NYU offer, connect with academic advisor, attend a program-wide networking event, meet academic advisor for course selection, and plan internship with advisor.
+We first identified various scenarios related to career planning that learners already engaged in, which includes: receiving the NYU offer, connect with the academic advisor, attend a program-wide networking event, meet academic advisor for course selection, and plan internship with an advisor.
 These scenarios happen periodically on a linear timeline.
-In every scenario, we tried to walk in the learner’s shoes.
-The learners concern and feeling provide us insights on the timing and angle of potential user interaction, while the delight and pain points shed more lights on the specific type of help that might get their attention.
+In every situation, we tried to walk in the learner’s shoes.
+The learner’s concern and feeling provide us insights on the timing and angle of potential user interaction, while the delight and pain points shed more lights on the specific type of help that might get their attention.

 Check the pdf version of Fiona’s User Journey Map